-This course is an introduction to residential building science including weatherization, energy efficiency, energy movement within buildings, ventilation, indoor air quality, surface and air transported heath loss, R and U values, types of building framing, and types of insulation.
-This course includes a variety of activities involving the use of the blower door, manometer, infrared imaging camera, moisture meters, and other instruments.
+This course is an introduction to residential weatherization and insulation remediation committed to providing weatherization and energy efficiency qualified workers and installers to meet the growing demand.
+Students will learn about building science, energy movement within buildings, ventilation and indoor air quality, surface and air transported heat loss, R and U values, types of building framing, types of insulation used, and proper installation techniques as well as remediation options.
+The course includes a variety of activities involving the use of the blower door, manometer, infrared imaging camera and other instruments.

-Prerequisite(s): CONS-105, AEDD-100 Corequisites(s): none
+Prerequisite(s): none Corequisites(s): none